Home / Comparisons / Babbel vs Rosetta Stone

 How The Babbel & Rosetta Stone Programs Differ

-To compare these two language learning apps, let’s start with a brief synopsis of each, beginning with Rosetta Stone.
+To compare these two language learning apps side-by-side, let’s start with a brief overview of each, beginning with Rosetta Stone.

 From a top-down look, there are 20 units in the Rosetta Stone program to complete.
 These units cover major thematic topics, such as Home & Health, Everyday Things, and Work & School.
 Then within each unit, there are four main lessons.